Avaiga/taipy-getting-started/steps/explain_md/step_8_write_data.md

 In the `submit` function, two essential Taipy functions are introduced:
 - `tp.get(scenario_id)`: Taipy function used to get the scenario from its id.
-- `.write(new_value)`: is the function of a data node that changes the value stored in the data node.
-For example, `scenario.max_capacity` is a data node whose value can be changed to 100 like this `scenario.max_capacity.write(100)`.
+- `.write(new_value)`: is the function of a Data Node that changes the value stored in the Data Node.
+For example, `scenario.max_capacity` is a Data Node whose value can be changed to 100 like this `scenario.max_capacity.write(100)`.

 ```python
 def submit(state):